Alexander Cannon (psychiatrist): Early life and career

 He was born in Leeds, England, and educated at Leeds, London, Vienna, Hong Kong, and several other universities, eventually receiving both an MD and PhD.
 Later he trained in various Eastern spiritual disciplines, acquiring or claiming such titles as "Kushog Yogi of Northern Thibet" and "Master-The-Fifth of the Great White Lodge of the Himalayas."

 In Hong Kong in the late 1920s and early 1930s, he became vice-president of the Hong Kong Medical Society, medical officer in charge of prisons, head of the Department of Morbid Anatomy at the University of Hong Kong, and psychiatrist and medical jurist to the High Court of Justice.

 He also served as British Consul and Port Medical Officer in Canton (Guangzhou).
 He studied occultism and yoga and travelled in India, China and Tibet.
 In his book The Invisible Influence (1933), he claimed that during his travels he was levitated over a chasm in Tibet, together with his porters and luggage.
 The book was structured as a conversation between Cannon and a series of mystics, yogis, and other sages, and includes anecdotes of crystal gazing, levitation, hypnotism, distant-touching, and other supposed phenomena.
 The book ran to at least 26 impressions by 1948.

-After his return to England, he was awarded a Doctorate of Psychiatric Medicine from the Royal College of Medicine in 1931.
+After his return to England, he was awarded a Diploma in Psychological Medicine (DPM) from the Royal College of Physicians of London and Royal College of Surgeons of England in 1931.
 Cannon served as psychiatrist and research scientist at Colney Hatch Mental Hospital.
 After learning of his book, London County Council dismissed him on the grounds that he was unfit to practice in charge of a mental hospital, but he was reinstated after bringing action for wrongful dismissal.
 He then set up in private practice as a consultant in Harley Street, London, where he used hypnotherapy and psychic mediums in diagnosis.
 He became well known for prescribing exotic remedies such as electrotherapy and Tibetan hypnosis techniques as treatments for stress, alcoholism, sex and confidence problems.